 There are three potential causes of the labelling effect: narrow bracketing, mental accounting and reciprocity.

 This is the process whereby people split one decision into separate parts and then consider each part in turn (3).
 For example, people may decide to spend their budget on food, beverages or both.
 If their usual budget decision were totally unaffected by say an 8 Euro voucher then, then all would be spent on the targeted good.

 There are four possible causes of narrow bracketing.
 Firstly, customer’s cognitive limitations.
 Secondly, cognitive inertia (it simplifies decisions).
 Thirdly, by applying previous value judgements or ‘rules of thumb’ to spending behaviour, such as ‘always spending at least £10 on a bottle of wine’.
 This could cause customers to see the wine cost as separate to the rest of the cost of the meal.
 Fourthly, through deliberate or conscious action to control or check expenditure, perhaps as a New Year health or budget resolution.

-is a form of narrow bracketing whereby people divide their expenditure, wealth and income into different ‘mental accounts’ (4).
+This is a form of narrow bracketing whereby people divide their expenditure, wealth and income into different ‘mental accounts’ (4).
 These mental accounts represent narrow brackets.
-For example, a restaurant patron may have two separate dining budgets in his or her mind; a food budget and a beverage budget.
-The unlabelled voucher could be split between either account while the labelled voucher may only be added to the beverage budget.
-Once allocated to an account money is not easily shifted: the label given to the gift affects spending.
+For example, a restaurant patron may have two separate dining budgets in his or her mind; a food budget and also a beverage budget.
+The unlabelled voucher could therefore be split between either account, while the labelled voucher may only be added to the beverage budget.
+Once allocated to an account, money is not easily shifted as the label given to the gift affects spending.

 Furthermore, the tighter the customer’s budget, the more strictly mental accounts are enforced.
 So the labelling effect has greater impact on the less wealthy.